-I am working on improving resiliency and scalability by replacing Shopify's original monolithic MySQL architecture.
+I worked to improve the platform's resiliency and scalability by replacing Shopify's original monolithic MySQL architecture.

 Shopify experiences peak loads of 80K requests per second.
 In addition, due to flash sales, traffic can spike to orders of magnitude higher than the norm in seconds, for a single shop - not to mention global events such as Black Friday.
 If this load is not handled correctly, a flash sale on one shop could cause outages for every shop on the platform.